lrank/Robust-Representation/README.md

 The code implements high-order derivative as regularization to learning robust model aganist noise based on Convolutional Neural Network (CNN) model.

 ###CNN implementations
-The CNN-model is following YoonKim's[Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) and Denny Britz's implementation (https://github.com/dennybritz/cnn-text-classification-tf) in tensorflow.
+The CNN-model is following YoonKim's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) and Denny Britz's implementation (https://github.com/dennybritz/cnn-text-classification-tf) in tensorflow.

 ###Data
 We evaluate on Pang and Lee's movie review dataset (MR).